TERMS · GLOSSARY OF THE FRAMEWORK

 The independent corroboration

-The two traditions — Vedic India and Taoist China — had no documented contact during the period in which they formulated these accounts.
+The two traditions — Vedic India and Taoist China — show no evidence of direct exchange of these specific physiological frameworks during the period in which they formulated them.
+(Proto-Silk Road contact and early Buddhist transmission from India to China are real and well-attested for the broader window, but neither tradition appears to have drawn on the other in formulating these particular accounts of essence, breath, and spirit.)
 They reach essentially the same physiological conclusion through completely different conceptual vocabulary, body-maps, and source texts.
-The convergence is the load-bearing argument: two independent observational traditions, working with the same human body, converged on the same description of how reproductive essence relates to refined consciousness.
+The convergence is the load-bearing argument: two largely independent observational traditions, working with the same human body, converged on the same description of how reproductive essence relates to refined consciousness.

 The Western alchemical tradition, on the esoteric reading, reaches a third statement of the same thing through chemical metaphor — but that reading is contested and is not load-bearing for this site.